 - The High Court has issued Guidelines for remote participation by witnesses in criminal hearings.
 The guidelines “outline practical considerations for judges and participants when considering and determining whether witnesses can, and if so, should, give evidence remotely in criminal trials”.

 - The Ministry of Justice has issued guidance in the form of frequently asked questions on procedures in the Youth Court under Alert Level 2 and Alert Level 3.

 - For the most up to date information on the operation of the Courts under COVID-19, please refer to the Courts of NZ website

 Law Society services

-- Entry is by card access only.
-This will provide the librarian with an accurate record of who has used the library in case contact tracing is required.
-If you do not have an access card and wish to apply for one, please contact your local library.
+- If you do not have an access card and wish to apply for one, please contact your local library.

 - Lawyers rooms/libraries which are situated in courthouses are accessible during the opening hours of the court.
 Hamilton branch library (which is in the branch office building) can be accessed with a door code from 7am-5.30pm.
 Please fill in the Contact Tracing Sheet.
 Contact the branch 07 838 0264 if you require the code.